YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 `[1, 2, 3]` has a type of `List number`: a list that only contains numbers. `[]` is type `List a`: Elm infers that this is a list that could contain anything.

 Elm always infers types.
 If we've declared type definitions, Elm checks its inferences against our definitions.
-We're defining types upfront in most places in our app.
+We'll define types upfront in most places in our app.
 It's best practice to define the types at the top-level at a minimum.
 If Elm finds a type mismatch, it will tell us what type it has inferred.
 Resolving type mismatches can be one of the larger challenges to developers coming from a loosely typed language like JS (without Typescript), so it's worth spending time getting comfortable with this.

 ### Register a User